nachthelad/nachthelad/README.md

 ### I'm Nacho (yes like nacho cheese) I am growing as a FrontEnd Developer.
 You can see some of my projects that I have been working on with AI and some with CoderHouse where now I am getting a certificate as a FrontEnd Dev in HTML, CSS, JS and ReactJS.

-- 💻 I have finished the first part of the career, which includes HTML, CSS, SASS, Boostrap, SEO and JavaScript.
+- 💻 I have finished the first part of the career, which includes HTML, CSS, SASS, Boostrap, SEO, JavaScript and ReactJs.
-- 🚀 I'm currently studying ReactJs

-- 🌱I'm using YouTube and ChatGPT to learn JavaScript and ReactJs.
+- 🌱I'm using YouTube and ChatGPT to keep learning JavaScript, ReactJs and planning to add new scripting languages.

 <br/>